 A significant aspect of what you are paying for is location.
 As the first hotel built at Cable Beach, it is the only one built right by the beach itself.
 It is a 90 second walk from the entrance of the resort to Cable Beach.
 The restaurant and sunset bar both enjoy great views over the Indian Ocean and the sunset from both is magnificent.

-In the high season (May, June, July, August) the nightly rate for the Garden View Studio at the Cable Beach Club is $559 per night.
-For a Pool View Studio $599 per night.
-And, no, that does not include breakfast although they do offer complimentary airport pickup/drop off.
+In the high season (May, June, July, August) the nightly rate for the Garden View Studio at the Cable Beach Club starts at $627 per night.
+For a Pool View Studio $671 per night and for my favourite option, the Oceanside studio $744 per night.
+And no, that does not include breakfast!

 My view; staying at Cable Beach Club may be an essential investment in your Broome experience – it really is such an icon.
 But the pricing is not for the faint hearted!
 The kicker may be the requirement during high season that you stay a minimum of three nights.